Town of Fira, the capital of Santorini

 Moving south, near the coach station (KTEL) of Santorini, we reach the Prehistoric Thera Museum.
 A modern museum hall is full of drawings, representations as well as numerous explanatory comments.
 It also exhibits the masterpieces of the Aegean prehistoric art of the Aegean Sea.
 It houses the frescoes and the urban center’s portable findings during its peak (17th Century).
 The fact that all the exhibits are in excellent preservation is also remarkable.
 In essence, the museum dealing with antiquity: the Archaeological Museum and the one of the Prehistoric Thera, are two interconnected destinations.
 They bring us into contact with the Cycladic Civilisation.
 Combining a very early morning visit to ancient Thera near Kamari to avoid intense heat with the visit to the two museums mentioned above afterward.
 It is a successfully tested idea.

-We move northwards and arrive at the Catholic neighborhood or Frankish Quarters.
+We move northwards and arrive at the Catholic neighborhood or Frankish Quarters in Santorini Fira.
 We come across the Catholic Convent of Rosaria.
 Twelve nuns, whose presence there the Santorinians have always accepted and respected despite the difference in their denomination from theirs since a very long time ago.
 Indeed, it is a well-known fact that the native inhabitants came into contact very early in history with Roman Catholics.
 They have been coexisting harmoniously with Roman Catholics for many generations ever since then.

 In a small street situated next to the Catholic female convent in the same neighborhood, we encounter the Gyzis Mansion.
 It is a building whose interior copper-engraved pictures cover the island’s history from the 16th to the 19th Centuries.
 At the same time, it exhibits manuscripts old photographs of the island before and after the destructive earthquake of 1956.
 The Gyzis Mansion is one of the few ancient buildings dating back to the 17th Century.
 It revived the earthquake attack in 1956.
 Fortunately, the Roman Catholic Bishopric of Thera has put it at the local Cultural Center’s disposal.
 Since that time, the Mansion hosts many artistic events festivals.
 You will also attend concerts and exhibitions of pictorial arts creations held in this building every August.